 Overview of capacitors and its different types

-The various types of capacitors which are being used are as follows:
+The various types of capacitors which are being used in most electronic circuits are as follows:

 The capacitor namely, ceramic capacitor is used for multiple applications including RF and audio.